-Sports event management is, to me, the organization of the myriad details required to conduct a successful competition or tournament.
-In previous editions of the Sports Planning Guide we have attempted to define many of those details within their respective areas of event responsibility, and provide you with a number of forms and lists that can be formatted to your specific needs.
+In previous editions of Sports Planning Guide, we have attempted to define many of those details within their respective areas of event responsibility and provide forms and lists that can be adapted to your specific needs.

-- The leader of the local organizing committee (LOC) must take responsibility for the entire event, and lead accordingly.
+- The leader of the local organizing committee (LOC) must take responsibility for the entire event and lead accordingly.

 - Put everything in writing.